Academic Health Department

 What is an Academic Health Department?

-Just as teaching hospitals partner with universities to provide education and training to medical students, academic health departments partner with universities with accredited Schools of Public Health to educate and train future public health professionals.
+Just as teaching hospitals partner with universities to provide education and training to medical students, academic health departments partner with universities and accredited Schools of Public Health to educate and train future public health professionals.
 Academic health departments also conduct research, evaluate programs for effectiveness, publish in academic journals and provide a variety of benefits to their communities.
-Conducting and publishing research also assists with the health department’s accreditation.

 Louisville’s Academic Health Department

-Under the direction of Academic Health Coordinator, Dr. Billie Castle Louisville Metro Department of Public Health and Wellness (LMPHW) became an Academic Health Department in September of 2018.
+The Louisville Metro Department of Public Health and Wellness (LMPHW) became an Academic Health Department (AHD) in September 2018.
 LMPHW entered into a partnership with the University of Louisville School of Public Health and Information Sciences (SPHIS).
 This partnership involves several shared appointments, meaning that some staff are employees of both LMPHW and UofL.
 LMPHW’s shared appointments include:

 - Dr. Leslie Wolf, Lab Director